-Use these tips from children’s ministers who have successful summer Sunday schools.
+Use these 18 tips from children’s ministers who have successful summer Sunday schools.

 School’s almost out!
-But does that mean summer Sunday school
+But does that mean summer Sunday school should be out also?

 Teachers, parents, and kids want a break.
 You’d even like a break.
 You’d like to have summer Sunday school, but the bottom line is that you just don’t see how.

 If you’re stumped, use these children’s ministers’ ideas to make summer Sunday school work for you.

 Get people on your team with these expert seasonal tips.

 - Recruit public school teachers and professionals.
 “Lots of people would rather work three months out of the year than nine months,” says Floridian Carl Lindelien.
 For additional tips, be sure to check out our article, 7 Summer Staffing Solutions.

 - Recruit junior highers, senior highers, and “empty nesters.”
 “Kids are eager and anxious,” says Susan Turner from California.
 “And the adults are mature, wise, and nurturing.”